maths/moodle-qtype_stack/doc/en/CAS/Differential_equations.md

 ## Displaying ODEs

-Maxima has two notaions to display ODEs.
+Maxima has two notations to display ODEs.

 If `derivabbrev:false` then`'diff(y,x)` is displayed in STACK as \( \frac{\mathrm{d}y}{\mathrm{d}x}\).
 Note this differs from Maxima's normal notation of \( \frac{\mathrm{d}}{\mathrm{d}x}y\).